Sivome/Sivome.github.io/about.md

 For most of this, I use Python / R.

-Some of the Python modules I use often are numpy, pandas scipy, scikit-learn, keras, matplotlib.
+Some of the Python modules I use often are numpy, pandas, scipy, scikit-learn, keras, matplotlib.

 Likewise, some of the R packages I use are dplyr, tidyr, purr, ggplot2, cowplot.